JetBrains/teamcity-documentation/topics/configuring-connections.md

 <chunk include-id="azure-devops">

 There are two types of Azure DevOps connections in TeamCity:
-* __Azure DevOps OAuth 2.0__ is the recommended type.
-It allows creating projects from Azure Git repositories and signing in to TeamCity via an Azure AD account.
+* __Azure DevOps OAuth 2.0__ allows signing in to TeamCity via an Azure AD account.
-* __Azure DevOps PAT__ is the obsolete type of connection, previously used for connecting to Team Foundation Server.
-It is left for compatibility, as it allows connecting to both Git and TFVC repositories.
+* __Azure DevOps PAT__ allows creating TeamCity projects from Azure Git and TFVC repositories.

 <anchor name="azure-devops-connection"/>